CHUM Chart: History

-One band, Mack Truck and the Exhaust Fumes, appeared as a hitbound entry on the CHUM Chart of September 19, 1966 despite not actually existing.
-In an informal experiment to test how accurate the chart reporting really was, program director Bob McAdorey placed a fake entry for a nonexistent song (called "The Queen") by the nonexistent band as a hitbound track (i.e., not actually on the chart, but listed in a separate section as a new song getting airplay.)
+One band, Mack Truck and the Exhaust Fumes, appeared as a hit-bound entry on the CHUM Chart of September 19, 1966 despite not actually existing.
+In an informal experiment to test how accurate the chart reporting really was, program director Bob McAdorey placed a fake entry for a nonexistent song (called "The Queen") by the nonexistent band as a hit-bound track (i.e., not actually on the chart, but listed in a separate section as a new song getting airplay.)
 Later tellings of the story had McAdorey being astonished when the song indeed started rising up the chart on the basis of listener requests and orders from record stores.
-However, this in fact never happened, as the song only appeared for one week as a hitbound, and was never listed on the chart proper.
-A similar stunt was tried the following year with a second nonexistent Mack Truck track called "It's Christmas Once Again", which appeared for one week as a hitbound on December 18, 1967.
+However, this in fact never happened, as the song only appeared for one week as a hit-bound, and was never listed on the chart proper.
+A similar stunt was tried the following year with a second nonexistent Mack Truck track called "It's Christmas Once Again", which appeared for one week as a hit-bound on December 18, 1967.
 It too never appeared on the actual numbered chart.

 From its inception until 1975, each week's CHUM Chart was published in a brochure format, with additional features promoting the station and its personalities.
 It was distributed to record stores and music venues across the city and throughout the station's listening area in Southern Ontario.
 After the April 26, 1975 CHUM hit parade, the brochure was discontinued, and each week's chart was instead published in the entertainment section of the Toronto Sun until the end of 1976.
 From January 1977, the CHUM hit parades were weekly published in the entertainment section of the Toronto Star.
 Mike Myers, Gordon Lightfoot, Dick Clark and Dave Thomas all reportedly owned collections of CHUM Charts.